Kakifrucht/HalfminerSystem/README.md

       - Cooldown to prevent misuse
       - Custom probability
       - Uses (sub)title and bossbar for information and plays sounds
+  - Sell
+    - Auto sells chests on inventory close
+      - Needs to be toggled
+    - Sell items that are sellable
+      - Custom multiplier per permission
+      - Price settable via config
+    - Can be accessed via command
   - SignEdit
     - Allows editing of signs
     - Use command /signedit